TalentedProger/BarmenProject/replit.md

 - ✅ Positioned glass navigation arrows at extreme horizontal positions
 - ✅ Moved glass name closer to selection button
 - ✅ Enlarged glass images to fill available space (w-48 h-56)
+- ✅ Added beautiful gradient background from dark purple to dark blue (top-left to bottom-right)
+- ✅ Doubled the size of navigation arrows and positioned them at container edges